Frequently asked questions

 Is joining the choir expensive?

-Our membership fees are much lower than most other choirs, and we provide worthwhile subsidies for all of our tours.
+Our membership fees are much lower than most other choirs.
 We are an incorporated, non-profit association with an elected committee.

 What are the benefits of joining?